Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 - People who suspect they have a urinary tract infection should consider consulting a healthcare provider.
 Their healthcare providers may order tests like urinalysis and a full blood count (FBC) for a proper diagnosis and recommend treatments, depending on the microorganism that caused the infection.

-Urinary tract infections (UTIs) are common infections of the urinary system.
-The urinary system is responsible for removing waste products from the body in the form of urine and consists of the kidneys, ureters, bladder, and urethra.
-The kidneys are two bean-shaped organs located at the back, at the angle between the last ribs and the spine, responsible for urine production.
+The kidneys are two bean-shaped organs located at the back, at the angle between the last ribs and the spine, and are responsible for urine production.
 The ureters are two tubes through which the urine passes to the bladder for temporary storage before it is sent out of the body through the urethra.

 Urinary tract infections can affect anybody, regardless of age and gender.
 However, it's mostly seen in women, babies, and elderly people.
 About 60% of women and 12% of men develop UTIs once in their lifetimes, accounting for about 8 million visits to various health facilities.
 This shows that women are more prone to UTIs than men.